relaycorp/fanqiang-poc/README.md

 worse yet,
 some even require elevated privileges to use sensitive networking capabilities.

+## Obfuscation

+We obfuscate the traffic to prevent censors from identifying it as a VPN tunnel, and eavesdroppers from gathering metadata about it.
+We achieve this by:

+- Having the client and the gateway exchange _noise_ frames of random sizes and at random intervals.
+  However, the production implementation should produce consistent patterns for any given tunnel -- that is, censors shouldn't observe widely different patterns across connections to the same website.
+- Padding each packet to a random size.
+The production implementation might batch packets (instead of padding or in addition to it).

+The production implementation should also mimic a web browser by:

+- Simulating the retrieval of a web page prior to opening a WebSocket connection.
+  The client would open an initial TLS connection with an ALPN of `h2`, get a response, and then make subsequent requests to emulate the retrieval of assets like images and JS files.
+This pattern should be stable by tunnel, but generally random across tunnels.
+- Mimicking the behaviour of a mainstream browser during a TLS handshake to ensure that its [JA4 TLS fingerprint](https://blog.foxio.io/ja4%2B-network-fingerprinting) will match that of a mainstream web browser.
+We'll have to use a library like [rquest](https://github.com/0x676e67/rquest).

-## Protocol
+## VPN protocol

 In this PoC,
 the connection starts with the gateway sending a WebSockets text frame with the IPv4 and IPv6 subnets allocated to the client (e.g. `10.0.102.0/30,fd00:1234::2:0/127`).
 From then on,
 the client and the gateway exchange IP packets over the WebSockets connection.

-Although not implemented in this PoC, the client and gateway will exchange E2E encrypted _noise_ messages of random sizes and at random intervals to mitigate traffic analysis.

-### Why create a new VPN protocol

 In principle,
 we're only interested in the tunnelling aspect.